ag-informatics/ag-informatics-course/module2/lab2/README.md

 ## How to Submit your Lab

-Remember to use the git commands "add", "commit", and finally "push" to add your files, commit the changes with a comment, and push the changes to the Github website.
-Also remember, you should have a commit history with at least 5 commits to demostrate ongoing effort (don't just commit it all 5 mins before it's due!).
+Remember to use the git commands "add", "commit", and finally "push" to add your files, commit the changes with a comment, and push the changes to the GitHub website.
+Also remember, you should have a commit history with at least 5 commits to demonstrate ongoing effort (don't just commit it all 5 mins before it's due!).

-Once you have successfully completed all tasks for this lab, your lab2 folder should look like this in your github repository:
+Once you have successfully completed all tasks for this lab, your lab2 folder should look like this in your GitHub repository:

 ![Lab2 Contents](img/lab2-contents-done.png)